benitomartin/mlops-llm-trade-crypto/services/technical-indicators/README.md

 ## Set Up

+To create a new environment for this service and create a lockfile, run the following command from the `services` folder:

+    uv init --no-workspace technical-indicators
+    cd technical-indicators
+    source .venv/bin/activate

+    # Install dependencies:
+    uv add pip

+    # Install `uv` optional dependencies:
+    uv add pip --optional dev

+    make req

 It requires the installation of the TA-lib library.
 As it is a C library it must be installed first as per this [repository](https://github.com/TA-Lib/ta-lib-python)

     wget http://prdownloads.sourceforge.net/ta-lib/ta-lib-0.4.0-src.tar.gz